staticintlucas/libfix64/README.md

 Tests are in the [test](test) directory.
-These are written in Python using [pytest](https://pytest.org) and call the compiled libfix64 code using Python's builtin ctypes library.
+These are written in Python using [pytest](https://pytest.org) and call the compiled libfix64 code using Python's builtin ctypes FFI library.

 To launch the tests, run: